susimsek/spring-boot-jhipster-photo-gallery-app/README.md

 * Integration tests using the Spring Test Context framework
 * UI tests with Jest.
 * Architecture tests with ArchUnit
-* UI integration with Protractor
+* UI integration test with Protractor

 ### Supported languages